Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 14.31.53 UTC
+- WIB: Senin, 8 Desember 2025 15.42.55 UTC
-- WITA: Senin, 8 Desember 2025 15.31.53 UTC
+- WITA: Senin, 8 Desember 2025 16.42.55 UTC
-- WIT: Senin, 8 Desember 2025 16.31.53 UTC
+- WIT: Senin, 8 Desember 2025 17.42.55 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology